mooxphp/moox/packages/builder/DEVLOG.md

      Delete a preview vs. delete a  build vs. delete an entity!

 - [ ] If already a migration, a migration and model exists ...?
+Command implemented but not yet tested, see builder docs below

 - [ ] Config (Tabs etc.) and translations are generated, not tested (may be not wired correctly)